rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 Administrators can turn on template enforcement to require users to always use RKE templates when creating a cluster.
 This allows administrators to guarantee that Rancher always provisions clusters with specific settings.

 RKE template updates are handled through a revision system.
-If you want to change or update a template, you can create a new revision of the template.
+If you want to change or update a template, you create a new revision of the template.
 Then a cluster that was created with the older version of the template can be upgraded to the new template revision.

-There are two types of settings in an RKE template: settings that can be overridden by the end user and settings that cannot.
+In an RKE template, settings can be restricted to what the template owner chooses, or they can be open for the end user to select the value.
 The difference is indicated by the **Allow User Override** toggle over each setting in the Rancher UI when the template is created.

 For the settings that cannot be overridden, the end user will not be able to directly edit them.
-The only way to edit these options would be to upgrade to a new revision of the same RKE template.
+In order for a user to get different options of these settings, an RKE template owner would need to create a new revision of the RKE template, which would allow the user to upgrade and change that option.

 The documents in this section explain the details of RKE template management: